-Because this species is aquatic, an aquarium is the best option for caging them.
-You can go as big as you like but a 10-gallon tank is considered the minimum for one African clawed frog.
-I suggest fitting your aquarium with a screen lid as well.
+I recommend fitting the aquarium with a screen lid as well.
 This species, while still in the water, are known to propel themselves out of tanks without lids.
 Here is a quick overview of the items you will need for their enclosure:

 - 10-gallon tank or bigger